YuLan-Mini

 README:

 YuLan-Mini is a lightweight language model with 2.4 billion parameters.
 It achieves performance comparable to industry-leading models trained on significantly more data, despite being pre-trained on only 1.08T tokens.
 The model excels particularly in the domains of mathematics and code.
-To facilitate reproducibility, we open-source the relevant pre-training resources.
+To facilitate reproducibility, we open-source the relevant pre-training resources and post-training technical report.

 YuLan-Mini is part of the YuLan family, which includes models with larger sizes and different training strategies.